 Your Professional Responsibilities

-· Be able to advise new parents on how to instil healthy sleep habits from the start.
+- Be knowledgeable on how to advise new parents on how to instil healthy sleep habits from the start.

-· Be able to create an individual action plan and support parents in addressing behavioural sleep issues, and tailor this plan to the individual needs of the family, taking into account parenting style preferences.
+- Understand how to create an individual sleep action plan and support parents in addressing behavioural sleep issues, and tailor this plan to the individual needs of the family, taking into account parenting style preferences.

 We want to try to ensure that when parents seek help from professionals for their child's sleep problems they can be sure of receiving sound, researched based information from skilled and knowledgeable practitioners.